andrerpbts/securityguard/docs/index.markdown

 layout: home
 ---

-# Secure Your Apps with SecurityGuard by Tech

 SecurityGuard by Tech is a SDK designed to offer the highest level of cybersecurity for your devices' app authentications.